Configuration of Oplon Secure Access

 User Group assignment

-To assign a User Group within a Host, we can click on the green (+) button and select the new User Group from those already present from the drop-down menu.
+As previously mentioned, it will be the association of a specific User Group with a specific resource that will give a user the right to access it actually.
+Assigning a User Group to a resource (Host/RDP APP/Webapp-link) comes with a series of privileges/security policies, specific to the type of resource assigned, this paragraph lists them all.
+To assign a User Group within a resource, we can click on the green (+) button and select the new User Group from those already present from the drop-down menu.

-By assigning a Resource through the User Group, we are able to:
+By assigning a Resource via the User Group, we are able to:

 - Enable/Disable SSH access